Archernarkiu/tempRepo/README.md

 # tempRepo
-The model file is in the folder named .P_Net', and the whole error stack shows bellow:
+The model file is in the folder named 'P_Net', and the whole error stack shows bellow:

 Parse file [model-30.meta] with binary format successfully.